DxsSucuk/KingGenJava/README.md

 Non-ASync methods will give you a Profile or a generated Account if it was successful, otherwise it will throw an Exception, that you have to handle yourself.
 But ASync methods will not return anything and will throw an Exception if the success Callback is null.

+## Note
+The version after 1.2.0 have been inspired by https://github.com/unsmxrt/kinggen-java

 ## If you have Issues implementing it.

 You can contact me.
 Discord: El Rosé#6603